Frank Ocean: Name change

+Political views

+In 2019, Ocean encouraged British fans to vote for the Labour Party in the 2019 UK general elections, via Instagram story.

+Ocean has expressed solidarity with the people of the Gaza Strip during the ongoing Gaza war.
+He signed an October 2023 Artists4Ceasefire open letter of artists urging then-President Joe Biden to call for an immediate ceasefire in Gaza.

 Legal controversies

 Ocean sampled The Eagles' 1977 "Hotel California" on his track "American Wedding", which was featured on his debut mixtape Nostalgia, Ultra.
 Ocean made no secret of the fact that he "loved Don Henley...the Eagles...and Joe Walsh's immaculate guitar playing".
 Although the track's unveiling led to controversy, ultimately it was never commercially released and no legal action ensued.
 It was noted that Ocean made no money off the track, with the artist himself stating that he was "paying homage" to The Eagles' Don Henley with the release.
 "I didn't make a dime off that song.
 I released it for free.
 If anything, I'm paying homage".

 On January 27, 2013, in the parking lot of a Los Angeles recording studio, an altercation occurred between Frank Ocean and Chris Brown.
 An incident report stated that Brown threw a punch at Ocean, after Ocean accused Brown of having taken his designated parking bay.
 Ocean's cousin claimed that he was also attacked by a member of Brown's entourage during the incident.
 Charges were dropped, with Ocean stating via Tumblr that he was choosing "Sanity.
 No criminal charges.
 No civil lawsuit".

-In March 2014, Ocean was set to perform a cover of the song "Pure Imagination" in a Chipotle Mexican Grill commercial which was due to promote responsible farming.
+In March 2014, Ocean was set to perform a cover of the song "Pure Imagination" in a Chipotle Mexican Grill commercial that was due to promote responsible farming.
 Following a review of the final storyboard, Ocean's legal team sent Chipotle a letter, explaining that he felt obliged to withdraw from the arrangement, noting that "When Frank was asked to participate in this project, Chipotle's representatives told him that the thrust of the campaign was to promote responsible farming.
 There was no Chipotle reference or logo in the initial presentation, and Chipotle told Frank that was an intentional element of the campaign".
 Ocean effectively honoured the arrangement by repaying Chipotle via cashier's check in the sum of $212,500.00.
 The commercial, titled "The Scarecrow", was subsequently released with Fiona Apple performing the song.